We can supply you with examples of shift patterns (rosters, rotas) for continuous work based on 5 teams based on:

 - 12 hour shifts

-The traditional way of covering a 24/7 continuous operation is to use 4 teams based on 42 hours per week (assuming paid mealbreaks and no handovers between shifts).
-An increasingly common alternative is to use 5 teams and this is often in response to the need to reduce weekly hours from 42.
+The traditional way of covering a 24/7 continuous operation is to use 4 teams based on 42 hours per week if mealbreaks are paid and there are no handovers between shifts.
+However, a common alternative is to use 5 teams and this is often in response to the need to reduce weekly hours from 42.
 The average number of hours needed to cover 24/7 with a full team is 33.6 hours, again assuming paid mealbreaks and no handovers between shifts.
 This is lower than the typical contracted working week.
 However, there are a number of ways of using the "spare" hours, the difference between contracted weekly hours and 33.6.

 - annualised hours, in which a person is contracted to work a given number of hours per year and typically has fully or partially rostered holiday